zack-bitcoin/amoveo/docs/other_blockchains/optimistic_rollups.md

 The goal of these efforts is to try and enable scalable stablecoin payments.

-Why availability without sharding can not scale.
+Why availability without sharding can not scale
 ===========

 If we increase the amount of available data we can store in the consensus space, but still try to maintain only one single merkel tree of everyone's balances, we would run into scaling limitations.